Wednesday, 21 Jan 2026

 The loch is as much a part of the National Nature Reserve as the forests, but it’s not quite as natural as it looks.
 It’s part of an ambitious hydro-electric project, developed in the 1950s.
-Water is piped from Glen Cannich, just to the north, into Loch Beinn a’Mheadhain.
+Water is piped from Glen Cannich to the north, into the loch.
 From there it flows to the power station at Fasnakyle, down the glen towards Cannich.

 The nearest toilets are at Dog Falls.
 You’ll find places to eat in Cannich or Tomich and a shop in Cannich.
 There are no cafés or shops in Glen Affric itself.